 - Relapse prevention planning that includes self counseling strategies

 Clearing co-founder Betsy Koelzer describes our focus on the core issues that may be the foundations of our depression and other emotional conditions.

-At our San Juan Island facility, we offer help to people just like you.
+So, what is depression?
+While it can be a troubling condition, it's also one that The Clearing can help you overcome.
 For more information about what we treat in addition to depression and addiction, call The Clearing today at 425-275-8600.